 For managing employee-initiated spending, there is SAP Concur Invoice.
 While often associated with travel and expense reports, it also handles invoices related to employee spending and other operational costs.
 It captures invoice data and automates the approval and payment process, feeding the final financial data back into the central SAP system for accounting and reconciliation.

-While these native tools are powerful, they often come with significant implementation complexity and cost.
+While these native tools cover broad functionality, they often come with significant implementation complexity and cost.
 They represent just one category of the many accounts payable invoice scanning tools available to finance teams.
+If you want a side-by-side view of how Central Invoice Management, OpenText VIM, Peppol, sibling SAP paths, and extraction-first workflows actually stack up, this comparison of the five OCR routes available to SAP AP teams lays out the trade-offs.
 The investment and specialized knowledge required for these integrated platforms lead many organizations to explore the benefits of more flexible and modern automation, which we will detail in the next section.

 Key Benefits of Automating Invoice Data Capture for SAP